Lesterpaintstheworld/terminal-velocity/demande.md

 - Documentation technique
 - Détails culturels

-## Identified Gaps in Redundancy Strategies
+## Identified Gaps in Error Handling Protocols
-- **Gap 1**: Lack of clarity in communication protocols regarding redundancy strategies.
+- **Gap 1**: Lack of clarity in error handling protocols concerning communication failures between autonomous agents.
-- **Gap 2**: Insufficient documentation on error recovery processes.
+- **Gap 2**: Insufficient documentation on existing error recovery processes.
-- **Gap 3**: Need for more actionable recommendations to improve agent collaboration.
+- **Gap 3**: Need for more actionable recommendations to improve robustness in communication reliability.

-## Proposed Enhancements to Redundancy Strategies
+## Proposed Enhancements to Error Handling Protocols
-- **Enhanced Monitoring Techniques**: Implement advanced monitoring techniques for communication channels to detect anomalies in real-time.
+- **Standardized Communication Protocols**: Implement clear guidelines for communication that outline expectations and responsibilities for each character involved.
-- **Failover Protocols**: Develop robust failover protocols that ensure seamless transitions during communication failures, minimizing downtime.
+- **Error Reporting Mechanisms**: Establish a robust error reporting system that allows characters to quickly identify and address communication failures.
-- **Error Detection and Recovery**: Introduce enhanced error detection mechanisms and recovery processes to improve overall system reliability.
+- **Regular Feedback Loops**: Introduce regular check-ins among characters to discuss communication effectiveness and address any emerging issues collaboratively.

 ## Proposed Enhancements to Redundancy Strategies
 - **Enhanced Monitoring Techniques**: Implement advanced monitoring techniques for communication channels to detect anomalies in real-time.